-Under the Labour Code, employers with more than 50 employees are under a duty to set aside 4-10 % of all their workplaces for purposes of accommodating people with disabilities and other entitled persons each year.266 Under the Integration of Persons with Disabilities Act, at least half of those workplaces are to be reserved for people with permanent disabilities.267 According to Agency for People with Disabilities' statistics, in 2009 18 240 workplaces were accommodated; of those, 10 058 were for people with permanent disabilities; 4 058 workplaces were actually occupied by people with (non-permanent) disabilities, while 5 476 were occupied by people with permanent disabilities; 2 678 accommodate workplaces were listed as vacant; 1 441 employers were in compliance with their duty under the Labour Code.268 This data is incomplete and unreliable because, as the Agency explicitly recognises in its 2009 report, only 60 out of 150 territorial labour bureaux supplied data; there is no data on the number of employers who were under a duty; and the numbers stated for occupied and vacant workplaces don't match up with the overall number of accommodated workplaces.
+Under the Labour Code, employers with more than 50 employees are under a duty to set aside 4-10 % of all their workplaces for purposes of accommodating people with disabilities and other entitled persons each year.272 Under the Integration of Persons with Disabilities Act, at least half of those workplaces are to be reserved for people with permanent disabilities.273 According to Agency for People with Disabilities' statistics, in 2009 18 240 workplaces were accommodated; of those, 10 058 were for people with permanent disabilities; 4 058 workplaces were actually occupied by people with (non-permanent) disabilities, while 5 476 were occupied by people with permanent disabilities; 2 678 accommodate workplaces were listed as vacant; 1 441 employers were in compliance with their duty under the Labour Code.274 This data is incomplete and unreliable because, as the Agency explicitly recognises in its 2009 report, only 60 out of 150 territorial labour bureaux supplied data; there is no data on the number of employers who were under a duty; and the numbers stated for occupied and vacant workplaces.
+There are no up-to-date numbers.